 A dentist in his former life, “Bob O” extracted himself from crown building to cement his bona fides as a homebuilding accountant.
 A graduate of the University of Pennsylvania and Ithaca College, Bob O is married to Maria, and has a teenage daughter, Mikaela.
 As an avid skier, mountain biker, road biker, and backpacker, it’s not surprising that Bob O has lived in Telluride, CO, Killington, VT, and Keene, NH — and has traveled throughout Europe, South America, the Middle East, and ski country USA.
 As a construction accountant, Bob will keep Bensonwood’s projects on track and on budget.

 Company Steward, Head of Project Management and Product Delivery

 After graduating in 1998 with an engineering degree in Wood Technology from the University of Applied Science in Rosenheim, Germany, Hans worked as a Research and Development consultant for several German prefabricated housing manufacturers.
 In 2000 he joined Bensonwood Homes in Walpole, NH.
 As a member and coordinator of the collaborative “Open-Prototype Initiative,” he participated in a number of projects including the Net-Zero, LEED Platinum, Unity House and BrightBuilt Barn, as well at the renowned Loblolly house.
 Hans is the Project Management team leader at Bensonwood and involved with development of new and improved systems and products for the construction industry.
 He enjoys the outdoors, skiing, biking, and traveling.
-Emily, his wife teaches at Keene State College, and his young son, Karl operates a large fleet of Matchbox trucks & cars.
+His young son Karl is an avid reader and shows interest in photo and video production.